karinaglf/ironhack-project-trip-design-client/README.md

 ## User Stories

--  **404:** As a user I want to see an aesthetic 404 page when I try to access a page that doesn’t exist, so that I know it was my fault.
--  **500:** As a user I want to see an aesthetic error page when the dev team screws it up, so that I know that is not my fault.
 -  **Signup:** As an anonymous user I can sign up on the platform.
 -  **Login:** As a user I can login to the platform so that I can access my profile and access the data I have access.
 -  **Logout:** As a logged in user I can logout from the platform so no one else can use it.
--  **Travel Advisor Profile:** As a travel advisor I want to be able to see recent activities in my profile, so I can have a glimpse of the latest requested trips that I need to create,  lasted trips I have created, and manage the database.
+-  **Travel Advisor Profile:** As a travel advisor I want to be able to see recent activities in my profile, so I can have a glimpse of the latest requested trips that I need to create, and manage the database.
 -  **Create Trips:** As a travel advisor I want to have a trip creation tool where I can add information day-by-day and select hotels and experiences, so I can easily create custom itineraries for my clients
 -  **Edit Trips:** As a travel advisor I want to be able to edit any itinerary I have created, so I can correct possible mistakes or adjust it after customer feedback.
 -  **Delete Trips:** As a travel advisor I want to be able to delete any itinerary I have created, so I can correct remove it from the database.